TellurianPathos/store_rec_service/README.md

 ## Contributing

-We welcome contributions to improve this project!
-Here's how you can contribute:
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
+Don't forget to give the project a star!
+Thanks again!

-1. Fork the repository
+1. Fork the Project
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-**Note:** All contributions must adhere to the license terms above, which require offering changes back to the original repository.
+All contributions will be licensed under the GPLv3 license.

 ## Copyright

-© 2025 TellurianPathos.
-All rights reserved.
+© 2025 TellurianPathos